rashim0601/delta-demo/README.md

 # delta-demo
-Thid is a demo for Git and Github
+Thid is a demo for Git & Github.